Configuration Options

 Backoff Algorithm

-When using the retries configuration the default backoff configuration is used which is composed of:
+When using the retries configuration the smart backoff configuration is used which is composed of:

 • Decorrelated jitter algorithm